Why Get Braces

 Do I need a referral?

-You do not need to be referred to schedule a consultation with Las Vegas invisible braces and traditional braces provider Dr. Alpan, but we have many family dentists who refer patients to us for orthodontic treatment and TMJ, TMD and MSD treatment.
-If you are concerned about the health or appearance of your teeth and smile, or that of your child's, and wish to schedule a free orthodontic consultation, schedule an appointment now.
+You do not need to be referred to schedule a consultation with Los Angeles invisible braces and traditional braces provider Dr. Alpan, but we have many family dentists who refer patients to us for orthodontic treatment and TMJ, TMD and MSD treatment.
+If you are concerned about the health or appearance of your teeth and smile, or that of your child’s, and wish to schedule a free orthodontic consultation, schedule an appointment now.

 Scheduling your first appointment